Electric heater

 As a general guide, electric tower heaters are considered a solid option for larger rooms, however most models can use a lot of electricity.
 It will ultimately come down to how much you need your heater running to warm a large space.
 The reality is that the larger a room is, the larger a heater you’ll need, so it may be worth measuring your room before purchasing a particular model.
 Also, it’s a good idea to speak to a professional in store or over the phone.

-- Close blinds, windows and ensure there are no draughts
+• Closing blinds, windows and ensuring there are no draughts

-- Rug up and wear multiple layers, including socks and a scarf
+• Wearing multiple layers, including socks and a scarf and utilising a rug

 Share this article